ajaykarwal/ajaykarwal-v8/src/posts/2017-04-04-deploying-jekyll-using-travis-ci.md

 ---
 layout: post
-date: "2017-04-04"
+date: '2017-04-04'
-title: "Deploying a Jekyll website using Travis CI"
+title: 'Deploying a Jekyll website using Travis CI'
-permalink: "{{ title | slug }}/index.html"
+permalink: '{{ title | slug }}/index.html'
 tags:
     - jekyll
     - ci
 ---

 Following on from my post about <a href="/switching-from-a-cms-to-jekyll/">moving from a CMS to Jekyll</a>, the next pain point to tackle is the build and deployment of your site.